-We are used to generalizing the experience of the EU as a model for the analysis of the process of democratization of international organizations.
+We are used to generalize the experience of the EU as a model for the analysis of the process of democratisation of international organisations.
 According to this model, the direct election of the parliamentary organ precedes the transfer of the decision-making power at the supranational level and is the preliminary condition of it.
-However, it is worth remembering that, on the contrary, there are several international organizations endowed with supranational powers that are assigned to the intergovernmental decision-making mechanisms, not to the parliamentary organs.
+However it is worth remembering that, on the contrary, there are several international organisations endowed with supranational powers, which are assigned to the intergovernmental decision-making mechanisms not to the parliamentary organs.
 In South America, MERCOSUR and the Andean Community, in Africa, CEMAC, EAC, ECOWAS, WAEMU are examples of this specific shape taken by the integration processes out of Europe.
 It is true that such supranational powers are weak, but unquestionably this is the first stage of the formation process of supranational institutions in the above-mentioned regions.
 This choice depends on the need for a supranational management of regional issues and the immaturity of democratic institutions in Latin America and the fact that those institutions are nascent or completely lacking in Africa.
 The fact is that poorer developing countries very often lack the resources and experience in the management of democratic institutions to promote a system of regional government that can function effectively.

-Moreover, it is to be reported that the Legislative Assembly of EAC exercises legislative powers, shared with the heads of state and government, without being directly elected.
+Moreover, it is to be reported that the Legislative Assembly of EAC exercises legislative powers, shared with the Heads of State and Government, without being directly elected.

-Lastly, there are international organizations with founding acts that specify that federation is the ultimate goal of the unification process they promote.
-This purpose was explicitly expressed in the well-known Schuman Declaration, which dates back to 1950 and marked the starting point of the first European Community (the ECSC).
+Lastly, there are international organisations whose founding acts specify that Federation is the ultimate goal of the unification process they promote.
+This purpose was explicitly expressed in the well-known Schuman Declaration, that dates back to 1950 and marked the starting point of the first European Community (the ECSC).
 This is also the case of the EAC.